 Technology users tend to form surprisingly social and personal relationships with their technologies, and with good reason.
-Gamers and their avatars are one specific example of the social relationship between a user and an interface, whether on a game as simple as Mario Brothers or as complex as Second Life.
+Gamers and their avatars are one specific example of the social relationship between a user and an interface, whether on a game as simple as Mario Brothers or slot27 or as complex as Second Life.
 As UX designers, we can benefit by understanding the (potential) sociality of the user-interface dynamic.

 Interfaces are an increasingly present part of modern digital life, and they govern how users interact with and use their various technologies.
 And, as we havepreviously discussed, users have an ability to form surprisingly social relationships with their technologies.
 Both Nick and Jamie (the authors of this piece) have long been interested in these relationships, and as researchers at West Virginia University, we were seeking out a place to focus our research.
 We chose video games.

 To consider the role constraints and affordances play in human-technology relationships (as discussed in our last piece), we decided to hone in more specifically on video games and the avatars within.

 In gaming, players are often asked to create an avatar—a visual representation of themselves in the game world.
 The natural assumption is that players are motivated to create an avatar that represents some aspect of their personality (with some embellishment).